SnowdogApps/module-product-custom-description/README.md

-# Snowdog Product Custom Description Tab
+# Snowdog Product Custom Description Tab for Magento 2

 ## What is this code for?